ajakaja/ajakaja.github.io/_posts/2020-08-10-complex-analysis.md

 $$f(z) = a_0 + a_1 z + a_2 z^2 + \ldots \leq f(r) = a_0 + a_1 r + a_2 r^2 + \ldots $$

-Since, after all, the phases of the $$z$$ terms can only serve to reduce the sums of the magnitudes.
+After all, the phases of the $$z$$ terms can only serve to reduce the sums of the magnitudes.

 We know that geometric series $$1 + x + x^2 + \ldots$$ converge only if $$x < 1$$.
 This means that $$\sum a_n r^n$$ definitely converges if the terms look like $$\sqrt[n]{\| a_n r^n \|} = \sqrt[n]{\| a_n \| } r \lt 1$$, which gives the [root test](https://en.wikipedia.org/wiki/Root_test) for convergence: